 Our alumni page profiles just a few of the successful alumni who have graduated from our program.

-The Master of Science in Environmental Engineering one- and two-year programs are based on 27 credit hours of coursework covering critical engineering competencies and a three-credit summer experiential learning course led by a practicing professional.
+The Master of Science in Environmental Engineering one- and two-year programs are based on 27 credit hours of coursework covering critical engineering competencies and a three-credit-hour experiential learning course led by a practicing professional.
 The programs begin in the fall semester.

 The one-year program lasts two semesters, ending with a culminating experiential learning project and the submission of a technical report.
-The two-year program lasts four semesters and ends with the submission of a research-based thesis.
+The two-year program lasts four semesters and ends with the submission of a research-based technical report.

 Public Health and Engineering Coursework

 Essential coursework includes an introduction to public health (SPHG 600), Epidemiology for Environmental Scientists (ENVR 601), eight technical electives, and diverse seminars on environmental engineering and public health topics.
 The electives provide flexibility for students with different interests to customize their curriculum.

 Our curriculum includes exposure to technological innovations, predictive modeling for effective environmental decision-making, global WASH (water, sanitation and hygiene) methods, and processes affecting air and water quality.
 See the Environmental Sciences and Engineering Research page for a summary of our department’s core research interests.

 All MSEE students will engage in a culminating experience that features an interdisciplinary team navigating a real-time simulation of an environmental and humanitarian emergency, such as a train derailment, major chemical spill, disease outbreak or population displacement.